Disaster recovery plan: Find MoJ data

 Re-deploy

-Note: Whenever the DataHub application is deployed from scratch (where there is no existing deployment), the API tokens that Find MoJ data uses to communicate with DataHub must be recreated and stored in the secret store for Find MoJ data {TODO: link to guidance on this}.
+Note: Whenever the DataHub application is deployed from scratch (where there is no existing deployment), the API tokens that Find MoJ data uses to communicate with DataHub must be recreated and stored in the secret store for Find MoJ data.

 Restore content